byzer-org/byzer-doc/public/blog/en-us/how-to-use-byzer-sql-to-build-rag-based-application.md

 ## Answer the question

-Now we can use the language model to answer the question, try to run the following statement:
+Now we can use the large language model to answer the question, try to run the following statement:

 ```sql
 select